jchitpin/RECAP/README.md

     This will create a file in ```~/ChIP-Seq/analysis/``` called ```Treatment.RECAP.bootstrap_1.txt```.
 The output will look the same as ```Analysis_Original_peaks.xls``` but with two extra columns of RECAP recalibrated and Benjamini-Hochberg adjusted RECAP p-values.

     **NOTE:** There are generally 29 header lines in the MACS summary file (28 if using --nomodel).
 The 7th column contains the *p*-values.
-The output file `Analysis.RECAP.bootstrap_1.txt` will retain the same header as the original summary file but contain a new column of recalibrated *p*-values and FDR-adjusted recalibrated *p*-values.
+The output file `Treatment.RECAP.bootstrap_1.txt` will retain the same header as the original summary file but contain a new column of recalibrated *p*-values and Benjamini-Hochberg FDR-adjusted recalibrated *p*-values.